Franck (company): Ground coffee

 In the category of ground coffee Franck is the leader on the Croatian market with its Jubilarna coffee, while the range also includes Franck 100% Arabica, Franck 100% Arabica hazelnut-chocolate, premium "single-origin" coffees Costa Rica and Guatemala and Espresso coffee.
 Also, Franck Crema was launched in 2015.
 The range also includes ground coffees Gloria and Victoria.

 Franck Jubilarna coffee

-Jubilarna vacuum-packed coffee is the iconic packaging for which Franck is best known.
+Jubilarna vacuum-packed coffee is the packaging for which Franck is best known.
 It is popularly known as "Ciglica" (the little brick) for its red color and square shape.
 The production of Jubilarna started in 1972.

 Franck Café

 Franck's brand of instant coffee and cappuccinos combines a number of beverages which are characterized by quick preparation (with hot water) and a diverse range of flavors.
 Franck Café includes: